 Skip to main content

-If your mortgage is up for renewal, you might be following all things real estate and interest rate-related more closely than ever.
+If your mortgage is up for renewal, you might be following all things real estate and interest rate-related more closely than ever before.

-Financial institutions use the Bank of Canada's rate as one of the factors against which to set the mortgage interest rates they offer to customers.
-If you're renewing in a high or rising interest rate environment, your monthly mortgage payments may go up – unless you have already made some lump sum payments.
+Financial institutions use the Bank of Canada's rate as one of the factors to help determine the mortgage interest rates they offer to customers.
+If you're renewing in an elevated interest rate environment, your monthly mortgage payments may go up – unless you have made some lump-sum payments over your term, at renewal, or done something else to reduce your principal balance.

-What does this all mean if you have a mortgage renewal on the horizon?
-We spoke with Olympia Baldrich, Vice President of Retail Products, about mortgage renewals—and what you should consider, whether your mortgage renewal is imminent or even years away.
+So, what does this all mean if you have a mortgage renewal on the horizon?
+We spoke with Patrick Smith, Vice President, Product Management, Real Estate Secured Lending at TD, about mortgage renewals and what you should consider, whether your mortgage renewal is imminent or even years away.

 What is a mortgage renewal?